PeterKelemen2/GameplayTimeTracker/README.md

 **Gameplay Time Tracker** is a desktop application developed in `C#` using the `WPF` framework.
 It allows users to monitor and track the total time spent on specific applications or games by observing their executables.
 Monitored applications can be launched from the interface as well.
+Each game's save files can be backed up to a remote machine, saves will be retained for a specified number of days.

 ## Data Update Process (Version 1.3.2 and Later)